I'm a member

 Quantitative sensory testing has been investigated for a broad range of clinical applications, including evaluation of peripheral neuropathies, detection of carpal tunnel syndrome, spinal radiculopathy, evaluation of the effectiveness of peripheral nerve blocks, quantification of hypoesthetic and hyperesthetic conditions, and differentiation of psychogenic from neurologic disorders.

-The gold standard for evaluation of myelinated large fibers is the electromyographic nerve conduction study (EMG-NCS).
+The criterion standard for evaluation of myelinated large fibers is the electromyography nerve conduction study (EMG-NCS).
 However, the function of smaller myelinated and unmyelinated sensory nerves, which may show pathologic changes before the involvement of the motor nerves, cannot be detected by nerve conduction studies.
 Small fiber neuropathy has traditionally been a diagnosis of exclusion in patients who have symptoms of distal neuropathy and a negative nerve conduction study.

 Depending on the type of stimuli used, QST can assess both small and large fiber dysfunction.
 Touch and vibration measure the function of large myelinated A-alpha and A-beta sensory fibers.
 Thermal stimulation devices are used to evaluate pathology of small myelinated and unmyelinated nerve fibers; they can be used to assess heat and cold sensation as well as thermal pain thresholds.
 Pressure-specified sensory devices (PSSD) assess large myelinated sensory nerve function by quantifying the thresholds of pressure detected with light, static, and moving touch.
 Finally, current perception threshold testing involves the quantification of the sensory threshold to transcutaneous electrical stimulation.
 In current perception threshold testing, typically 3 different frequencies are tested: 5 Hz, designed to assess C fibers; 250 Hz, designed to assess A-delta fibers; and 2,000 Hz, designed to assess A-beta fibers.
 Results are compared with those of a reference population.

-POLICYQuantitative sensory testing, including but not limited to current perception threshold testing, pressure-specified sensory device testing, vibration perception threshold testing and thermal threshold testing, is considered investigational.
+POLICYQuantitative sensory testing, including but not limited to current perception threshold testing, pressure-specified sensory device testing, vibration perception threshold testing, and thermal threshold testing, is considered investigational.

 POLICY EXCEPTIONSFederal Employee Program (FEP) may dictate that all devices approved by the FDA may not be considered investigational and thus, these devices may be assessed only on the basis of their medical necessity.